 - Install a suitably-sized chimney cap to keep animals out and prevent secondary pest infestations

-Most people I know use their garage more for storing items like back issues of certain magazines, albums (LPs) and even furniture rather than their car.
+Most people I know use their garage more for storing items like back issues of magazines, albums (LPs) and even furniture rather than their car.
 Be warned, though, that rodents love to find nesting sites amongst all your valuable junk.

 - Cover air vents with galvanised mesh to prevent entry